shimondoodkin/nodejs-mongodb-app/README.md

      this.foo=function(){};
     }

-the @app@ object contation libraries for example
+the `app` object contation libraries for example
     app.sys
     app.phpjs